vsc-eco/docs/docs/02_Using VSC.md

 Liquidity Providers (LPs) are rewarded with transaction fees in proportion to their contribution to the pool.
 Each time someone swaps assets through the pool, a small fee is charged, which is distributed among the LPs as a reward for providing liquidity.

-LPs can earn rewards continuously, making liquidity provision a lucrative passive income opportunity within VSC’s ecosystem.
+LPs can earn rewards continuously, making liquidity provision a passive income opportunity within VSC’s ecosystem.

 ### **Running a Node & Staking Hive as Collateral:**